 Climate, mobility and technology are changing globally.
 DLR uses the expertise of its 54 research institutes and facilities to develop solutions to these challenges.
 Our 10,000 employees (as of February 2021) share a mission – to explore Earth and space and develop technologies for a sustainable future.
 In doing so, DLR contributes to strengthening Germany's position as a prime location for research and industry.

 Working at DLR

-DLR has more than 9000 employees at 27 locations in Germany: Cologne (headquarters), Augsburg, Berlin, Bonn, Braunschweig, Bremen, Bremerhaven, Cochstedt, Cottbus, Dresden, Göttingen, Hamburg, Hannover, Jena, Jülich, Lampoldshausen, Neustrelitz, Oberpfaffenhofen, Oldenburg, Rheinbach, Stade, St. Augustin, Stuttgart, Trauen, Ulm, Weilheim and Zittau.
+DLR has 10,000 employees at 30 locations in Germany: Cologne (headquarters), Aachen, Aachen-Merzbrück, Augsburg, Berlin, Bonn, Braunschweig, Bremen, Bremerhaven, Cochstedt, Cottbus, Dresden, Geesthacht, Göttingen, Hamburg, Hanover, Jena, Jülich, Lampoldshausen, Neustrelitz, Oberpfaffenhofen, Oldenburg, Rheinbach, Stade, St. Augustin, Stuttgart, Trauen, Ulm, Weilheim and Zittau.
 DLR also has offices in Brussels, Paris, Tokyo and Washington D.C.

 DLR’s performance is based on its well trained and highly motivated employees, who are able to continue their training while at DLR.
 Equal opportunities are a top priority.
 Flexible working hours, part-time employment and special support measures ensure that work and family life can be satisfactorily combined.